renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_over, y_over = oversample.fit_resample(X,y)
 ```

 The oversampling increased the number os samples from 989 to 1704, with 852 survivals and 852 deaths.
-Ahead we see the new "Age" distribution:
+Ahead we see the new "Age" distribution, with showed the same max and min, with a small reduce over the median (44 to 42) and mean (44.5 to 42.8):

 ![oversamp](https://user-images.githubusercontent.com/63553829/93004424-2ca3a400-f51d-11ea-853a-4184f991a45f.png){: .mx-auto.d-block :}